selina-sha/personalized_learning_platform/project_proposal.md

 ## **User Registration and Login**
 - **User registration**: Users can sign up by providing a username, first name, last name, email, password (with confirmation), and role (teacher or student).
 - **User login**: Users can log in with their username and password.
-- **Switch between login and registration**: Users can navigate between the registration and login pages.

 ## **Dashboard**
 - **View courses**: Users can see a list of courses they are enrolled in or teaching.